This post may contain affiliate links. Please read our disclosure policy.

 This waffle recipe from scratch is easy to build on.
 Change or add one ingredient to get the waffle you want.

-Blueberry waffle for one: Fold a small handful of fresh or frozen blueberries into the batter before pouring it into the iron.
+Blueberry waffle for one: Fold ¼ cup of fresh or frozen blueberries into the batter before pouring it into the iron.
+If using frozen, thaw them first.

 Chocolate waffle for one: Whisk half a tablespoon of unsweetened cocoa powder into the dry ingredients.